-Throughout the years to follow, the Tainos were killed by the conquerors either by disease or battle, and their culture was almost completely wiped out.
+Throughout the years to follow, the Taino were killed by the conquerors either by disease or battle, and their culture was almost completely wiped out.
 Most Dominicans nowadays rarely resemble what the Taino looked like, and only a few families have some Taino blood in their generations.
 Preserved in time, still many artifacts and stone pottery can be found in the island, and their simple art they left behind in caves.
-The Dominican Republic Tainos were the most peaceful of these indigenous groups.
+The Dominican Republic Taino were the most peaceful of these indigenous groups.

 GALLERY OF TAINO LIFE IN DOMINICAN REPUBLIC

 The Taino developed a culture based primarily on agricultural production that allowed them to craft a significant increase of utilitarian objects such as vases and other containers made of clay and wood, well-polished stone axes, objects of basketry and woven plant fibers cotton which were decorated with dyes extracted from the Jagua (Genipa Americana) and annatto (Bixa orellana), with which they also painted their bodies on special occasions.
 In addition, the Taino were excellent sculptors who drew up ceremonial artifacts of great artistic expression as duhos or ceremonial seats, idols or cemíes, instruments for the cohoba ritual and monolithic rings.

 Taino Zemi – The Religious icons